Shamir-Lab/EMP/README.md

 `--n_end`: ending positional index of permuted datasets/solutions.
 `--pf`: parallelization factor - number of cores EMP uses.
 `--network_file`: file of the biological network of the analysis.
-`--override_permutations`: whether existing permutation with same positional index should be deleted.
+`--override_permutations`: whether existing permutation with the same positional index should be deleted.
 `--additional_args`: additional arguments that are relevant to a particular AMI algorithm.

 3. `generate_true_solution.py`: Generates an AMI solution based on the original (i.e. non-permuted) scores.